iFixit/Matryoshka/README.md

 ## Motivation

-The [Memcache] and [Memcached] PHP client libraries offer fairly low level access to [memcached servers].
+The [Memcached] PHP client libraries offer fairly low level access to [memcached servers].
 Matryoshka adds convenience functions to simplify common operations that aren't covered by the client libraries.
 Most of the functionality is provided by nesting `Backend`s.
 For example, prefixing cache keys is accomplished by nesting an existing `Backend` within a `Prefix` backend.